zopefoundation/zc.relation/src/zc/relation/searchindex.rst

 Introduction
 ============

-This document assumes you have read the README.txt document, and want to learn a bit more by example.
+This document assumes you have read the README.rst document, and want to learn a bit more by example.
 In it, we will explore a set of relations that demonstrates most of the aspects of working with search indexes and listeners.
 It will not explain the topics that the other documents already addressed.
 It